Companion Animal Medical Guidelines – Respiratory

 Also implicated: Streptococcus canis, Staphylococcus spp., Enterococcus spp., Corynebacterium spp., Bacillus spp., Trueperella (formerly Arcanobacterium) pyogenes, Pasteurella, Acinetobacter, Capnocytophaga spp., Enterobacter spp., Stenotrophomonas maltophila, Aeromonas hydrophilia, Achromobacter xylosoxidans, Serratia marcescens and Pseudomonas spp., Actinomyces spp.

 Empirical therapy should be initiated immediately and modified when culture and sensitivity results are obtained.
-Enrofloxacin and penicillin or clindamycin is recommended along with therapeutic drainage with or without lavage.
+A fluoroquinolone and penicillin or clindamycin is recommended along with therapeutic drainage with or without lavage.
 Treatment with an agent effective against anaerobes should continue regardless of culture results and anaerobic culture is not always successful for fastidious anaerobic bacteria.

 DURATION OF THERAPY